hgdubbe/NerdPack-Yumad/README.md

 # All Credits go to https://github.com/damuY/NerdPack-Yumad !

 Only Retribution CR updated and shown ingame.
-If you want to use this with the other Yumad Rotations, you copy /rotations/paladin/retribution.lua and core.lua into yumads directory
+If you want to use this with the other Yumad Rotations, only copy /rotations/paladin/retribution.lua, conditions.lua and core.lua into yumads directory

 Changes: